edubonifs/benchmark-test/README.md

 ## Install Pushgateway

 The pushgateway will be the point in which we will push the metric we get whe we run the benchmark.
-When we run the bechmark, we will specify the address of the pushgateway, for our benchmark to push the metrics.
+When we run the benchmark, we will specify the address of the pushgateway, for our benchmark to push the metrics.
 We will also deploy a servicemonitor in this namespace, with the use of this servicemonitor, thanos will scrap the metrics of this pushgateway.

 ```shell
 helm template charts/pushgateway --namespace monitoring | oc apply -f -